Invariant Language Modeling: Background

 \section{Background}

-In this section, we present the ideas and previous work necessary to understand our proposed models.

-\subsection{Invariance across Environments (IaE)}
+\subsection{Invariance Across Environments (IaE)}

 Recent works on the theory of causality \cite{pearl, abs-1911-10500} have argued that out-of-distribution generalization and removal of spurious correlations require going beyond purely statistical learning.
 This is motivated by the intuition that causal relationships are the ones that are expected to be robust and generalizable \cite{icc}.
-Unfortunately, for problems of interest, the causal model is usually unknown.
-Then, different methods based on different assumptions can still hope to capture some properties of the causal model important for generalization, e.g., ensuring that only causal parents of the target variable are used for prediction.

 In causal machine learning, these ideas crystallized in the \emph{invariance principle} which states that only relationships invariant across training environments should be learned \cite{icc, inv_feature_rep}.
-In this paradigm, different environments correspond to data collected in different setups, i.e., different data distributions \cite{pearl}.
-Interestingly, learning according to the invariance principle does not require knowing what modifications of the data generation mechanism happened in which environment, it only requires that $\mathbb{E}[Y|X_C]$ remains unchanged, where $X_C$ are the causal parents of the target variable $Y$ \cite{IRM, rosenfeld2021the}.
+In this paradigm, different environments correspond to data collected in different setups, i.e., different data distributions \cite{pearl}. \textbf{For NLP}, spurious correlations and lack of out-of-distribution generalization are particularly well-documented and important problems \cite{moradi2021evaluating, tu-etal-2020-empirical, niven-kao-2019-probing}.
+Fortunately, separations between environments naturally emerge in textual data: encyclopedic, news, social media, movie subtitles, \etc This separation makes invariance-based approaches particularly well-suited for NLP.